siqueira-hc/Efficient-Facial-Feature-Learning-with-Wide-Ensemble-based-Convolutional-Neural-Networks/README.md

 ### Features
 The facial expression recognition framework has three main features:

-1. Image: recognizes facial expressions in images;
+1. Image: recognizes facial expressions in images.
-2. Video: recognizes facial expressions in videos in a frame-based approach;
+2. Video: recognizes facial expressions in videos in a frame-based approach.
 3. Webcam: connects to a webcam and recognizes facial expressions of the closest face detected by a face detection algorithm.

 You can also import cvision and call the method **recognize_facial_expression** as follows: